ibm-cloud-architecture/refarch-privatecloud/Installing_ICp_on_aws.md

     Make note of the private IP address of each instance.

 1)  Change the hostname of each node to represent the function.
-The instance you named cfc-boot-master should also have a hostname of cfc-boot-master, and so on.
+The instance you named icp-boot-master should also have a hostname of icp-boot-master, and so on.

     To change the hostname execute the “hostname <newhostname>” command.